sweeneyde/mutable_lattice/README.md

-`mutable_lattice` is a Python package for integer linear algebra using mutable sublattices of Z^n.
+`mutable_lattice` is a Python package that implements fast membership testing and mutation for sublattices of an integral lattice Z^n, with miscellaneous other integer linear algebra features.

 # Installation